aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/smart-markers/how-to-use-if-parameter-and-variables-in-smart-marker/_index.md

 ---
-title: How to Use if Parameter and Variables in SmartMarkers
+title: How to Use If Parameter and Variables in SmartMarkers
 type: docs
 weight: 10
 url: /net/how-to-use-if-parameter-and-Variables-in-smart-markers/